-The point is, you’ll only have the courage to fight your giant if you’ve been patient with the process.
+The point is, you’ll only have the courage to fight your giant if you’ve been patient with the process of preparation.

 The Truth About Patience

-There’s a misconception that patience is a hellish waiting room.
-Like we’re waiting for our number to be called while wasting away in a chair, or sitting on a couch waiting on God to answer.
-But that’s not what patience is at all.
-Patience takes courage—it’s us doing the work when no one is looking.
+By that same token, patience is viewed as a hellish waiting room.
+Like we’re sitting on a couch waiting on God to answer.
+But patience takes courage.
 It’s continuing to put one foot in front of the other while the rest of the world tells us to quit.

 The world gives up too easily.
 In a got-to-have-it-now culture, we’ve inadvertently developed an unwillingness to wait.
 It’s not that we can’t, it’s that we’ve forgotten how.
-Waiting has somehow become lazy.
-That’s absurd.
-Waiting isn’t lazy, it’s faithful.
+As a result, waiting has somehow become lazy.

 The sin of the Prodigal Son wasn’t his wild living and reckless lifestyle.
 His sin was his impatience.
 He wasn’t willing to wait for his inheritance.
 Instead, he demanded it before it was due.
-I’ve gone back to this story time and time again over the past four years.
-In the beginning, there’s no way I saw myself as the Prodigal Son, but I was.
-I made demands of my Father based on what I wanted most instead of being most satisfied to just be His son.
+He made demands of his father instead of just being satisfied to be his son.
+In the end, the prodigal was broke and broken.

-I believe the two things God asks for from us are a humble, hungry heart and the courageous patience to follow where He leads.
+The two things God asks from us are a humble heart and the courageous patience to follow where He leads.
 Everything else is us getting in the way.
 If you find yourself in a season of frustration or exhaustion, take a moment to consider why.